 Research the drug’s half-life and that will be a likely indicator of when withdrawals will emerge.20

-Longer half-life drugs are typically easier to taper from than short ones.
+Longer half-life drugs are typically easier to taper from than those with a short half-life.20

-Be alert to changes that may indicate the reduction should be adjusted up or down.
+Be alert to changes that may indicate the antidepressant tapering should be adjusted up or down.

 Allow enough time to settle after one adjustment before the next adjustment.